LMU’s College of Business Administration (CBA) was established in 1926.

 Two endowed chairs in the College of Business Administration, including:

-- R. Chad Dreier Chair in Accounting Ethics, Lawrence Kalbers, Ph.D.
+- R. Chad Dreier Chair in Accounting Ethics, Larry Kalbers, Ph.D.

 - Conrad N. Hilton Chair in Business Ethics, Thomas White, Ph.D.